 Unlike DNS, ENS has no servers!
 It’s entirely based on smart contracts.
 It’s

 been integrated into a ton of wallet apps and even browsers!
 Typing

 somename.eth in opera “just works” and loads IPFS websites.
 For browsers

 which do not support

 .eth.link is a compatibility layer to

 load IPFS websites.
 Example: http://almonit.eth.link/.

-Super high-quality conference for the price that it costs (I paid $75 for my ticket!).
-I'd highly recommend it for people who want to get more familiar with the Ethereum ecosystem and meet with its developer community.
+Super high-quality conference for the price that it cost (I paid $75 for my ticket!).
+I’d highly recommend it for people who want to get more familiar with the Ethereum ecosystem/community.